GentlemanRider/FreeCAD-Flat-Icons/Workflow/InkscapeWorkflow.md

 ## Create the icons
 (------ instructions on how to handle CSS in a separate file -----)

-# Install icons locally

-## Batch export
+# Batch export
+## Doing it from inkscape GUI

+Once the multipage document is ready it is possible to export all the pages as single files using the batch export option.
-Seems like Inkscape wants to add a prefix to the exported files.
-The files then need to be renamed or they will not be seen by the theme add on.
-I foud a workaround doing batch rename on the terminal:

-rename 's/^...//' *.svg will rename all the svg files in a directory removing the first three characters.
+The output file name corresponds to the page name.
+Seems like Inkscape wants to add a prefix to the exported files; the files then need to be renamed or they will not be seen by the theme add on.
+I foud a workaround doing batch rename on the terminal: rename 's/^...//' *.svg will rename all the svg files in a directory removing the first three characters.

 *Note: having empty pages in the file will result in empty output files.
-Deselect them using batch export or use some kind of placeholder in Inkscape*
+Deselect them from the batch export toolbox or use some kind of placeholder in Inkscape*

+## Doing it properly (WIP)
+The master files folder should contain:
+- the multi page SVG files
+- one (or more) CSS style files (dark, light, etc)
+- a script that inserts a CSS file in all the masters (takes the CSS file as argument)
+- a script that launches the export

+### Centralized CSS
+The CSS is defined in the <defs <style>> part of the SVG.
+It is an XML so it is manageable from pytnon, as XML tree or raw text file.
+The script gets called with something like *python3 setStyle.py -s prodark.css*

+### Action files
+It seems possible to call inkscape from the command line and perform tasks defined in a 'action file'.
+I'm still trying to find documentation for that.
+The aim is to:
+- call a single bash script
+- the script creates two folders: one for QCC compiling and one for legacy mode
+- calls inkscape with the action file as argument
+- inkscape export the page in all master files to the output directories with proper names.
+Yes, sometimes they need to be diffferent.
+QCC uses the original icons names, legacy mode wants the function names.
+- in the action file we can also specify to export an icon multiple times with different scales, different names, different format.
+I never faced that, but there is a function in Linkstage3 for multiple mappping.
+If that does not get ported, we will survive with multiple exports.

+If we manage to build this, once we have proper master files the package building and / or re-render happens with two shell commands at max.
+Ideally, QCC compiling could be automated as well?

+### Packing it all up
+To implement the multipage / CSS workflow to the whole thing, we need to:
+- merge the original single files into multipage documents (per module / workbench)
+- refactor the original symbols by deleting style attributes from the elements and using classes instead
+- define and document how the development of an icon set should start and how it should proceed to ensure compatibility with the workflow

 ## Icon Theme legacy mode
 The icon theme add-on allows to use the icons in the actual program in legacy mode by just copying all of them into a specific folder.
 To be recognized, it needs the presence of a folder called license (*at least on my machine*).
 The addon github page has documentation for that.